 - Go for a hike.
 Take the extra time to walk to the Cruz Alta monument to get the perfect photos of Pena Palace from a distance – no drone required!
 In addition, if you have the time as part of your Sintra day trip, you can also walk and hike all over the Sintra Mountains for other unique views of Pena Palace and the beautiful Portugal Riviera.

-Have you been to Pena Palace?
+Have you been to Pena Palace or on a Sintra day trip?
 Tell us about your experience in the comments below!

 Pin this blog post to your Portugal and Sintra Pinterest boards to save all your ideas and don't miss out when you're there!